taybenca/CV/README.md

 #### *TDD: Test-driven development*

-At Makers, I learned how vital testing an application is.
+At Makers, I learnt how vital testing an application is.
 Changing the code when a test is ready is a much simpler task.
 Developers must test quality code before writing it, which is how I plan to work.

 *My blog post about it:<a href="https://medium.com/@tayannebencardino/lets-code-but-first-tdd-7cec0c1e9e0e"> <b>Let’s code, but first… TDD</b> </a>*